Jeanette Fintz - Artist

 Jeanette Fintz is a Brooklyn born abstract painter, art educator and sometime curator and art writer who resides in Hudson NY.
 Ms Fintz migrated to the Hudson Valley region in the late 1980’s from the artist enclaves of Tribeca and Williamsburg.

-She is the recipient of an Ingram Merrill Award for painting, a NYFA fellowship for Works on Paper, an Emil & Dines Carlsen Award for painting from the National Academy of Design, an E D Foundation Grant for painting, and Ludwig Vogelstein and Artists Space Grants for painting.
+She is the recipient of an a NYSCA/NYFA ARTIST FELLOWSHIP in PAINTING 2024, the Emil & Dines Carlsen Award for Painting from the National Academy of Design, 2008, a NYFA FELLOWSWHIP for WORKS on PAPER,1993, an E D Foundation Grant for Painting,1990, Ludwig Vogelstein and Artists Space Grants for Painting,1984, an Ingram Merrill Award for Painting,1980.
 Her residencies include the MacDowell Colony, the Ucross Foundation, the Millay Colony for the Arts, Ossabaw Island Project, and Altos De Chavon.

 Ms Fintz held the position of Assistant Professor at Parsons the New School for Design for 18 years and was the recipient of a Faculty Development Grant for projects in digital color, and two travel sabbaticals to Spain and Turkey to research the patterning systems which have informed her work.
 Ms Fintz also taught painting and drawing at SUNY Purchase for 12 years, among other academic positions and artist-in-residence sojourns.